 "Jake," he exclaimed, "Jake are you alright?
 I saw Alastair… I don't understand what happened."

-"You got shot," Jake said coolly.
+"You got shot," Jake said, voice steadier than he felt.
 "Maybe you should choose your friends a little more wisely."

 Greg shook his head numbly.
 "I didn't mean for any of that… that shouldn't have happened.
 Crabb is short- tempered.
 More than me, anyways."
 He chuckled slightly.
 "Your mother was always telling me to control my temper.
 Said it would get me in trouble one day."
 Greg quieted and Jake felt something tug at his chest painfully.
 He looked away.
 Greg made to lean forward but was suddenly stopped by the restraints around his chest.
 "What's this?" he said, alarm in his voice.
 "What are these?
 What's going on?"